-Gingerol, the phenol compound responsible for ginger’s pungent flavour, facilitates digestion by stimulating production of bile and digestive enzymes.
+Gingerol, the phenol compound responsible for ginger’s pungent flavor, facilitates digestion by stimulating production of bile and digestive enzymes.
 This active principle from the vanilloid family makes up over 15% of the fresh ginger juice extracted from the root and isolated during the manufacture of the ginger extract used in Inflarelief Formula capsules.
 This active principle accelerates gastric emptying, stimulates pancreatic secretions and reduces the leaden feeling in the stomach following a heavy meal.
 Gingerol also prevents dyspepsia, a collection of symptoms caused by epigastric discomfort which is also responsible for abdominal bloating and gas.

 In 1999, the World Health Organization recognised the benefits of ginger root for treating morning sickness during the first trimester of pregnancy.
 The shogaol present in ginger’s underground stem has properties which are chemically similar to gingerol and plays a key role in this anti-nausea effect by reducing churning in the stomach.
 The ginger root extract used in phytotherapy and prescribed to pregnant women can be an effective substitute for vitamin B6 pyridoxamine and is free from side-effects.